Stevee87/Arduino-ESP32-Radarproject/README.md

 | VCC | 5V | from step-up converter |
 | GND | GND | |

+CAUTION: When charging the battery, set the POWER button to OFF.
+The same applies when the microcontroller is connected via USB-C.

 Baud rate: 256000.
 Do **not** use D6/D7 (GPIO43/44) — reserved for USB-Serial (UART0).

 ### Wi-Fi link
+### Arduino Giga R1 ↔ (receiver)
 | | Value |
 |---|---|
 | Mode | GIGA R1 hosts an access point, XIAO connects as client |